noir-lang/noir/docs/docs/developers/local-devnet.md

 }
 ```

 where `numTxs` is the number of transactions per batch for the bridge. `gas` is the max gas that a bridge call requires.
-The rollup contract needs to know how much gas to send with a transaction. `bridgeAddressId` will be the `id` of the bridge that you deployed. and `permittedAssets` are the [asset ids](../glossary#asset-ids) of the assets that can be sent to the bridge (you can check what assets are currently configured by checking the /status endpoint).
+The rollup contract needs to know how much gas to send with a transaction. `bridgeAddressId` will be the `id` of the bridge that you deployed and `permittedAssets` are the [asset ids](../glossary#asset-ids) of the assets that can be sent to the bridge (you can check what assets are currently configured by checking the `localhost:8081/status` endpoint).

 To get you up and running, here is a [postman collection](https://raw.githubusercontent.com/AztecProtocol/dev-rel/main/local-devnet-postman-collection.json) that is plug and play.
-You learn how to import postman collections here [here](https://learning.postman.com/docs/getting-started/importing-and-exporting-data/).
+You learn how to import postman collections [here](https://learning.postman.com/docs/getting-started/importing-and-exporting-data/).

 ### Connect Metamask